@bagawork/framework

 const frameworkApp = new FrameworkApp(createApp, runtimeSettings)

-Then simply call frameworkApp.start()
+Then simply call frameworkApp.createElement()

-to make the machinery start!
 The figure below shows the order methods are invoked when starting the app for the first time.